zjupure/GlideWebpDecoder/README.md

 # GlideWebpDecoder

-GlideWebpDecoder is a [Glide](https://github.com/bumptech/glide) integration library for decode and show animated webp images.
+GlideWebpDecoder is a [Glide](https://github.com/bumptech/glide) integration library for decode and show webp images on Android Platform.
 It is based on [libwebp](https://github.com/webmproject/libwebp) project and takes some implementation from [Fresco](https://github.com/facebook/fresco) and [GlideWebpSupport](https://github.com/roths/GlideWebpSupport) as references.

+## Features

+* play animated wepb images on all Android Platforms
+* show transparent or lossless webp images on lower 4.2.1 Android (4.2+ System BitmapFactory support webp decode so we have no need to handle)

 ## Dependency Integration